 From 1990 selling functional ingredients and minerals customized for food, nutraceutical, pharmaceutical and cosmetic industries.

-To build a reputable, recognized and respected company, both nationally and globally, meeting our customers' needs as to the supply of mineral nutrients and liposomes, while exceeding their expectations through continuous improvement.
+Build a respected company, recognized both nationally and internationally, in order to meet our customers´ needs as to supply of nutrients and liposomes, through scientific knowledge, and in turn exceed their expectations through our continuous improvement approach.